Local Index Theory for Lorentzian Manifolds: Feynman propagators for Dirac-type operators

 There is also a corresponding local expansion

 and therefore

-While in the case of self-adjoint generalized Dirac operators we have $c_y=0$ and $a_{y,j}=0$ for $0 \leq j\leq n-2$ this is no longer true for general operators of Dirac type.
-It was shown in \cite{MR3483832}*{Thm.~1.3} that for a self-adjoint operator of Dirac type, $a_{y,0}=0$ if and only if it is a generalized Dirac operator.
-One can use the results by Branson and Gilkey (\cite{MR1174158}) to see that $c_y$ is in general non-zero for Dirac-type operators.
+While in the case of selfadjoint Dirac operator in the sense of Gromov and Lawson we have $c_y=0$ and $a_{y,j}=0$ for $0 \leq j\leq n-2$ this is no longer true for general operators of Dirac type.
+It was shown in \cite{MR3483832}*{Thm.~1.3} that for a selfadjoint operator of Dirac type, $a_{y,0}=0$ if and only if it is a Dirac operator in the sense of Gromov and Lawson.
+One can use the results by Branson and Gilkey \cite{MR1174158} to see that $c_y$ is in general nonzero for Dirac-type operators.